An Instrumental Music Collection

 “O sing unto the LORD a new song; for he hath done marvellous things: his right hand, and his holy arm, hath gotten him the victory.” — Psalm 98:1

 Bryan Scott Brown was born to his beautiful mother Jeri Lynn Lowe on April 25, 1978 at Rio Hondo Memorial Hospital in Downey, CA at 9:15AM.
 Bryan loved his mother so much.
 He would retell of how loving and compassionate she was.
-He lived with his mother and step-father Robert Medof.
-Jeri and Robert had Bryan’s name changed to Bryan Medof in 1987.
-His mother, Jeri, passed away on January 27, 1988.
-A moment that scarred Bryan for the rest of his life.
+He lived with his mother and step-father, who then had Bryan's last name changed to Medof in 1987.
+His mother, Jeri, passed away on January 27, 1988, a moment that scarred Bryan for the rest of his life.
 He came to live with his grandparents Marguerite and Thomas Young in Bell, CA. He shortly relocated to Riverside, CA, which is where he spent the rest of his life.
-In November of 2012 Bryan got AML Leukemia (oddly enough the same form of Leukemia his late cat, Precious, passed away from).
+In November of 2012, Bryan got AML Leukemia (oddly enough the same form of Leukemia his late cat, Precious, passed away from).
 Bryan fought the battle with cancer and won.
 He was in remission in 2013.
 He did not waste his time.
-He pushed through the pain and started working on his stories, music, poetry and novels.
+He pushed through the pain and started completing his stories, music, poetry and novels.
 Unfortunately, he became ill in December of 2015 and passed away from complications from the chemotherapy on February 15, 2016 at Riverside Community Hospital.
 He is survived by his grandfather Thomas Young, Aunt Dranda Deleon, Uncle Gary and their families.

 Bryan attended Jefferson Elementary, Sierra Middle School, Ramona High School and Riverside Community College (all in Riverside, CA).
 He described his high school years as the best time of his life.
 He would always play “Time of Your Life” by Green Day as the theme song of those years.
 So many memories were made during this time that he would keep close to heart for the rest of his life.
 This is when he videotaped numerous well thought out comic sketches (like Saturday Night Live skits).